INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

    :schema: project.json
    :path: /properties/outcome_funds/items

+There is no standard or agreed definition as to what constitutes an 'outcomes fund'.
+Broadly, an outcomes fund is an approach that enables several outcomes-based contracts to be developed and supported in parallel.
+A common goal espoused by outcomes fund developers is to improve services that tackle complex social issues by growing the outcomes contracting market particularly by funding impact bonds and other payment-by-results mechanisms.
+In their broadest sense outcomes funds signal a commitment to pay for social outcomes, rather than inputs or activities.

 When viewing data, other variables from the fund data model may be included to provide more information.
 See :doc:`the Fund data dictionary <fund>` for more information on what these variables mean.

 Delivery Locations
 ------------------

 This is a list.
-One project can have multiple items of data.
+One project can have multiple items of data, as one project can deliver services in many different places at the same time.
 One item of data is defined as:

 .. datadictionary::
    :schema: project.json